zuozhenggh/learning-library/data-management-library/modern-data-warehouse/provision-configure-ebs/provision-configure-ebs.md

         ssh -i <path_to_private_key> opc@<ebs_instance_public_ip>

-3. Now, switch to the root user and move the 'etl_audit_tbl.sql' file into the home directory of the **oracle** user and make oracle user the owner of the file.
+3. Now, switch to the root user and move the **etl_audit_tbl.sql** file into the home directory of the **oracle** user and make oracle user the owner of the file.
 The file will be used towards the end of this lab.

         sudo su